reukiodo/zram-config/README.md

 In theory this should allow for faster boots and larger directories as no complete directory copy is needed.
 A version of [kmxz/overlayfs-tools](https://github.com/kmxz/overlayfs-tools) is used to implement the OverlayFS sync logic.

-This tool is primarily developed and tested against Raspberry Pi OS.
+This tool is primarily developed and tested against Debian.
 Any Debian derivative should also work out of the box, however there is no guarantee.
 Experimental Alpine support has also been added, other distributions may work but once again, there is no guarantee.

 ## A Brief Usage Guide